BillyBadBoy/lam/docs/Overview.md

 A named expression is similar to a lambda expression except that it has a name and its body may itself contain references to other named expressions.
 This allows complex expressions to be defined conveniently by re-using earlier definitions, but it's really no more than syntactic sugar because all references are translated into raw anonymous lambda expressions before evaluation.
 (This translation is particularly interesting when [simple](./SimpleRecursion.md) or [mutual](./MutualRecursion.md) recursion is involved)

 ##### Environment
 Named expressions live inside an environment.
 References are translated into lambda expressions by looking them up in the environment.
+An environment is an ordered structure insofar as expressions can only refer to named expressions added earlier.
+In addition named expressions may be private, meaning that only some expressions may refer to them.

 Named expressions and environments are defined in [Env.hs](../src/Env.hs)